-Whether you have no problem staying within budget or regularly feel the crippling effect of over-swiping credit cards, you can compare top financial tools online for National Get Organized Week and learn how to cut expenses and save money.
+Whether you have no problem staying within budget or regularly feel the crippling effect of over-swiping your credit cards, you can compare top financial tools online to learn how to cut expenses and save money.

-A few sites that have recently received acclaim as top budgeting and organizational tools are Mint.com, Learnvest.com and Manilla.com.
+A few sites that have recently received acclaim as top budgeting and organizational tools are Mint, LearnVest and Manilla.
 A common factor that all three share is that they are free to use and take only a couple minutes to set up and personalize.
 So in order to compare the top financial tools available on the web, I surrendered my deepest, darkest financial data to each website in hopes of finding a money management tool that aligns with my financial goals.

-Your Money on a Deeper Level: Mint.com Review
+Your Money on a Deeper Level: Mint Review

-Since Mint.com’s early beta stages in 2007, it has partnered with most major financial institutions and service providers, making it extremely convenient to link online bank accounts for the full scope of the ins and outs of your money.
-Those who enjoy visuals and are looking to gain perspective across a wide range of spending categories may find Mint.com ideal.
+Since Mint’s early beta stages in 2007, it has partnered with most major financial institutions and service providers, making it extremely convenient to link online bank accounts for the full scope of the ins and outs of your money.
+Those who enjoy visuals and are looking to gain perspective across a wide range of spending categories might find Mint ideal.

 The registration process was straightforward and user friendly.
-Upon logging into Mint.com, users will be sent to their account overview page, which provides a snapshot of recent updates from each major category.
+Upon logging into Mint, users are sent to their account overview pages, which provide a snapshot of recent updates from each major category.
 The following are the features shown on the overview page:

-Financial Accounts: This window provides a quick rundown of all the financial accounts that users have linked to their Mint.com account.
-As an avid online banking customer, this feature was definitely an improvement to my old habits of toggling between four different websites, just to understand how much money I have to my name.
+Financial Accounts: This window provides a quick rundown of all the financial accounts that users have linked to their Mint accounts.
+As an avid online banking customer, this feature was definitely an improvement to my old habits of toggling between four different websites just to understand how much money I have to my name.

-Alerts: Users can set custom alerts on a variety of items such as recent deposits, excessive withdrawals or transactions and bill payment reminders via e-mail or text message.
-This function is a great way to track unusual changes within accounts as well.
+Alerts: Users can set custom alerts on a variety of items such as recent deposits, excessive withdrawals or transactions and bill payment reminders via email or text message.
+This function is a great way to track unusual charges within accounts as well.

-Budget: The budget feature of Mint.com is one that I found to be extremely useful.
-All transactions between all accounts are aggregated into your most used categories like clothing and accessories, fast food, restaurants and gas for a neat, clean view of my spending habits.
+Budget: The budget feature of Mint is one that I found to be extremely useful.
+All transactions between all accounts are aggregated into your most used categories like clothing and accessories, fast food, restaurants and gas for a neat, clean view of your spending habits.

-Users can allocate budgets for each category and Mint.com tracks each budget monthly.
-Users who are looking for areas to cut expenses can benefit from Mint.com’s clear bar graph layout.
+Users can allocate budgets for each category and Mint tracks each budget monthly.
+Users who are looking for areas to cut expenses can benefit from Mint’s clear bar graph layout.

-Goals: This feature allows users to set financial goals (e.g. pay off student loans) for a specific date.
-Once the goal is established, Mint.com provides users with a payment plan in order to reach goals by their deadline.
+Goals: This feature allows users to set financial goals (e.g., pay off student loans) for a specific date.
+Once the goal is established, Mint provides users with a payment plan to make them happen.

-As a young professional, I found this function of Mint.com to be among my favorite features.
+As a young professional, I found this function of Mint to be among my favorites.
 It clearly outlines the projected monthly balance of each goal, including interest charges, so you know exactly what to expect in terms of goal expenses in the future.
 As you can see, I have pretty aggressive goals to become debt free.